Collagenase, clostridium histolyticum (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how collagenase, Clostridium histolyticum works.
 Tell your doctor if you are using blood thinners, such as high-dose aspirin or warfarin.

 Warnings While Using This Medicine

-- Make sure your doctor knows if your are pregnant or breastfeeding, or if you have a blood clotting problem.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a blood clotting problem.